 It contains a blend of natural medicines that fortify your pet’s digestive system from the harmful bacteria that cause diarrhea including diarrhea with blood.

 It does it without prescription antibiotics that can further impede the digestive system.

 As well as microbe-demolishing herbal medicines, we use plant nutrients to relieve the physical discomfort a cat or dog with diarrhea can experience.

-We’ve included herbs that have anti-inflammatory action to soothe an irritated gastrointestinal tract, and cholagogue action to stimulate bile production.
+We’ve included herbs that soothe an irritated gastrointestinal tract, and cholagogue action to stimulate bile production.
 Nutritional uptake also recovers when digestive juices flow.

 Barberry Root Bark (Berberis vulgaris)

 This thorny branched shrub has been used as a medicine for over 2500 years in both Ayurvedic and Chinese traditions.
-In Indian medicine dried Barberry root bark is used to treat diarrhea as well as reduce fever, soothe upset stomach, stimulate appetite and promote an overall sense of wellbeing.
+In Indian medicine dried Barberry root bark is used to soothe upset stomach, stimulate appetite and promote an overall sense of well-being.

 Barberry root bark contains the chemical berberine, an alkaloid that, according to studies, contains anti-bacterial, anti-parasitic and anti-inflammatory properties.
 Modern science is now catching up with what herbalists have known for centuries.
 Research is revealing the potential medicinal value of berberine.
 Clinical trials prove its effectiveness against diarrhea caused by the E. coli and Cholera bacteria.1 Other tests reveal berberine's anti-microbial action against MRSA, the drug-resistant killer bug that haunts hospitals.
 One study suggested Barberry improves the symptoms of diarrhea "even better than pharmaceutical antibiotics."2